peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

 * `boolean getHasMaxPrecision()`<br>
  Gets a value indicating whether this context defines a maximum precision.
 * `EInteger getPrecision()`<br>
- Gets the maximum length of a converted number in digits, ignoring the decimal point and exponent.
+ Gets the maximum length of a converted number in digits, ignoring the radix point and exponent.
 * `ERounding getRounding()`<br>
  Gets the desired rounding mode when converting numbers that can't be represented in the given precision and exponent range.